 You may have noticed how CI badges are taking over on github.
-By CI badge, I mean this kind of things: [build passing]
+By CI badge, I mean this kind of things:

 Build status, code coverage, package version, … There are badge for about everything.